zplayads/specification-for-H5-playable-creative/Playable ads API for SDK with HTML (iOS).md

 > This method is necessary

 - #### window.webkit.messageHandlers.video.postMessage("video_did_end_playing");
-This method should be called in order to inform SDK a video is completed, when the HTML of game page detects that the video is over.
+This method should be called in order to inform SDK the ad is completed, when the HTML of game page detects that the game finishes.
 For example:
 ```js
 function yourFun(){
     ...